propelorm/api.propelorm.org/README.md

 # [Propel API](http://api.propelorm.org)

-This repository contains the Propel API (from version 1.6.0 to 1.6.9 and also the master API).
+This repository contains the Propel API (from version 1.6.0 to 1.7.1 ans 2.0@dev and also the master API).
 It's generated thanks to [Sami].
 You can browse the API on [api.propelorm.org][api].